Skip to main content

 • Packages represent work items that sit at the intersection of:

-• A column header tile (a project phase).
+• A column header tile (a Project Stage).

 • A row header tile (a work breakdown structure i.e. a responsibility area).